Ergys Kaçe

-Ergys Kaçe (born 8 July 1993) is an Albanian professional footballer who plays as a defensive midfielder for Super League Greece club Volos.
+Ergys Kaçe (born 8 July 1993) is an Albanian professional footballer who last played as a defensive midfielder for the Kosovo Superleague club Gjilani.
 He has been described by the media as "a classic agile defensive midfielder".

 Club career

 Early career

 Kaçe was born in Korçë, Albania, but moved to Greece at the age of three.
 He started his youth career at Achilleas Triandrias, from where he was transferred to the youth academies of PAOK in 2005 and signed his first professional contract in December 2010.

 PAOK

-Kaçe made his league debut for PAOK on 5 January 2011 during an away game against Panserraikos (1–1), coming as a substitute for Stefanos Athanasiadis in the 68th minute.
+Kaçe made his league debut for PAOK on 5 January 2011 during an away game against Panserraikos (1–1), coming on as a substitute for Stefanos Athanasiadis in the 68th minute.
 He didn't play another game for the first team during the 2010–11 season and instead he was featured in PAOK under-20's fixtures in order to maintain match fitness.

 Loan to Anagennisi Epanomi

 Kaçe was loaned out to Football League side Anagennisi Epanomi for the 2011–12 season.
 Soon enough, he was established in the starting eleven at Epanomi due to his consistent performances and finished the season with 19 league appearances and 1 goal to his name against Panahaiki, in a home game which ended 6–1.